orangejellyfish/serverless-starter/README.md

 directory with a similar name.
 The other file is the unit test file.
 The warning can be safely ignored.
 See [this issue][swi] for more information.

+> npm WARN serverless-plugin-split-stacks@1.9.3 requires a peer of serverless@1
+> but none is installed.
+You must install peer dependencies yourself.

+This warning is logged by npm when installing dependencies.
+It happens because the [split-stacks][spss] plugin states a requirement on version 1 of the Serverless framework.
+We have tested the plugin with version 2 and to date have not discovered any problems.
+This is tracked in [an issue][spssi].

 [oj]: https://www.orangejellyfish.com/
 [sls]: https://serverless.com/framework/
 [aws]: https://aws.amazon.com/